-The relative abundance of rainbow trout has fluctuated greatly since their introduction (Table 3).
-The primary reasons for these fluctuations are stocking densities, fishing pressure, stream flows (entrainment) over spillway, and changes in survivability as a result of multiple factors including competition with white suckers.
+The relative abundance of rainbow trout has varied greatly since their introduction (Table 3).
+The primary reasons for these fluctuations are stocking densities, fishing pressure, stream flows (entrainment) over spillway, and competition with white suckers.
 In 2015, relative abundance of rainbow trout increased to their highest level since chemical rehabilitation occurred in 1983 (55.7 fish/net), this was the second consecutive year record rainbow trout relative abundance was documented (Table 3).
-Rainbow trout averaged 10.36 inches (TL) with below average relative weights (\bar{x} Wr=91.26), suggesting inter and intraspecific competition may be occurring.
+Rainbow trout relative abundance decreased by 60% to 22.3 rainbow trout/net in 2016 (Table 3).
+Rainbow trout relative abundance increased slightly in 2017 to 27 rainbow trout/net (Table 3).

 Rainbow and brook trout have had relatively poor growth rates due to competition with white suckers for food.
-However, since the initiation of manual control effort of white suckers and the introductions of smallmouth bass (1992) and walleye (legally in 1995; Table 5), the average length of trout has increased from lengths recorded in the late 1990s (Figure 1; Table 3).
+However, since the initiation of manual control effort of white suckers and the introductions of smallmouth bass (1992) and walleye (legally in 1995; Table 5), the average length of trout has increased from lengths recorded in the late 1990s (Figure 2; Table 3).